Nouran252/Home_page_website/README.md

 # Home_page_website
-It is the final project i did at Front end summer training with MAM at FCIS-ASU.
+This is the final project I did at Front-end summer training with MAM at FCIS-ASU.
 A website for selling furniture items.
 I used :
 - Html